Baltimore Belt Line: Electrification

-Latter day operation
+Latter-day operation

 Throughout much of its history until the end of passenger trains in 1958, the line had relatively low passenger traffic, averaging six daily New York–Washington trains each way.
-Freight traffic was also limited by the scarcity of online industry east of Baltimore and B&O's lack of a connection across the Potomac River at Washington, D. C., to the southern railroads.
+Freight traffic was also limited by the scarcity of online industry east of Baltimore and B&O's lack of a connection across the Potomac River at Washington, D.C., to the southern railroads.
 The massive Pennsylvania main line carried most traffic to the northeast.

-By the 1970s, however, both railroads were failing financially.
+By the 1970s, both railroads were failing financially.
 The PRR had been merged into Penn Central in 1968, and two years later the new company declared bankruptcy.
 The B&O became part of the Chessie System in 1973, which in turn was merged into CSX in 1980.

-In 1976 the PRR line became part of the newly formed Amtrak system.
+In 1976, the PRR line became part of the new Amtrak system.
 The line was subsequently called the Northeast Corridor (NEC), and its role as a freight line became relatively minor.
-The 1987 accident at Chase, Maryland, involving a Conrail locomotive led to further reductions in freight traffic on the NEC.
-The Belt Line (now operated by CSX) is therefore a key link in what has now become the principal rail freight line from Baltimore to Philadelphia and beyond.
+Freight traffic was further reduced on the NEC after the 1987 accident at Chase, Maryland, involving a Conrail locomotive.
+The Belt Line (now operated by CSX) became a key link in what became the principal rail freight line from Baltimore to Philadelphia and beyond.
 This segment of the CSX network is considered a chokepoint for freight train service from the Port of Baltimore to East Coast and Midwest markets.
 See Baltimore Terminal Subdivision.

 Howard Street Tunnel fire

 On July 18, 2001, a 60-car CSXT freight derailed in the Howard Street Tunnel, sparking a fire that burned for six days and blocked traffic for much longer.
-The Howard Street Tunnel fire called attention to the Belt Line, both as a risk to the surrounding structures and as a link in rail traffic.
-CSXT has implemented various improvements to increase the integrity of the link, but is limited by the shallow depth of the bore (only 3 ft below the surface at the south end) and the instability of the surrounding soil.
+The Howard Street Tunnel fire called attention to the Belt Line, both as a danger to the surrounding structures and as a vulnerable chokepoint in rail traffic.
+CSXT has made various improvements to prevent accidents from closing the tunnel again, but is limited by the shallow depth of the bore (only 3 ft below the surface at the south end) and the instability of the surrounding soil.